Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 What is CVE-2025-43529?

-CVE-2025-43529 is a use-after-free vulnerability in WebKit's rendering engine.
+CVE-2025-43529 is a use-after-free vulnerability in Apple WebKit's rendering engine.
 A use-after-free bug occurs when code accesses memory after it has been freed, leading to memory corruption.
-This vulnerability allows attackers to execute arbitrary code by crafting a malicious webpage that triggers the bug when loaded.
-Apple patched this vulnerability in iOS 26.2 and iOS 18.7.3 on December 12, 2025.
+This vulnerability allows attackers to execute arbitrary code execution by crafting maliciously crafted web content that triggers the bug when loaded.
+Apple patched this vulnerability in iOS 26.2, iPadOS 26.2, macOS 15.2, and iOS 18.7.3 on December 12, 2025.

 What is CVE-2025-14174?

 CVE-2025-14174 is a memory corruption vulnerability in the ANGLE (Almost Native Graphics Layer Engine) graphics library.
 ANGLE is shared between Chrome and Safari, which is why Google patched it in Chrome on December 10, 2025, and Apple patched it in Safari on December 12, 2025.
-The two-day window between patches gave attackers time to reverse-engineer Google's fix and build exploits for iOS devices.
-Apple patched this vulnerability in iOS 26.2 and iOS 18.7.3 on December 12, 2025.
+The two-day window between patches gave attackers time to reverse-engineer Google's fix and build exploits for iOS, iPadOS, and macOS devices.
+Apple patched this vulnerability in iOS 26.2, iPadOS 26.2, macOS 15.2, and iOS 18.7.3 on December 12, 2025.

 Conclusion